 Robert Hicks found guilty of second-degree murder in Boulder stabbing case

 Jul.
-20—Robert Hicks was found guilty Wednesday of second-degree murder in the stabbing death of Curtis Stringe in 2021.
+21—Robert Hicks was found guilty Wednesday of second-degree murder in the stabbing death of Curtis Stringe in 2021.

 Hicks, 31, was initially charged with first-degree murder after deliberation, but after a weeklong trial and two days of deliberation, a Boulder County jury convicted Hicks on the lesser count of second-degree murder just before 4 p.m.
 Wednesday.